 4. Oscar Wilde, l’impertinent absolu at the Petit Palais, September 28 – January 15:

 Exiting the Grand Palais, it is worth taking a peak just opposite into the Petite Palais to visit the first exhibition in France dedicated to the famous writer Oscar Wilde.
-The exhibition evokes his life and work through a collection of 200 pieces, bringing together exceptional documents, some of which will be presented for the first time, including manuscripts, photographs, drawings
+The exhibition evokes his life and work through a collection of 200 pieces, bringing together exceptional documents, some of which will be presented for the first time, including manuscripts, photographs, drawings and caricatures.

 5. Hors Les Murs: FIAC and the Domaine national du Louvre et des Tuileries present sculptures, installations, sound works, and performances around the Tuileries garden.
-On view this year are projects from Berdaguer & Péjus, Joe Bradley, Alexander Calder, Mirea Cantor and more which are worth exploring and a good opportunity to get some
+On view this year are projects from Berdaguer & Péjus, Joe Bradley, Alexander Calder, Mirea Cantor and more which are worth exploring and a good opportunity to get some fresh air!

 6. Carle André at the Musée d’Art Moderne, October 18 – February 12: The Musée d’Art Moderne is presenting a tribute to the major 20th century American artist Carl Andre.
 This retrospective reveals how André, working with standard, unmodified industrial elements, redefined sculpture as a means of experiencing space, form and matter.
 He also produced poems that made use of words for their visual as well as their semantic and sound value.